Serialcomms/Arduino-Analogue-Bar-Charts/README.md

 Works well with PuTTy terminal emulator in 80*24 screen resolution.

+Sine wave demo setting option in lieu of analogue readings.

 Refreshes every second by setting cursor to home position and re-writing entire screen.